Applied Optoelectronics (NASDAQ:AAOI) investors are sitting on a loss of 90% if they invested five years ago

 It's worthwhile assessing if the company's economics have been moving in lockstep with these underwhelming shareholder returns, or if there is some disparity between the two.
 So let's do just that.

-In the last five years Applied Optoelectronics saw its revenue shrink by 9.9% per year.
+Over half a decade Applied Optoelectronics reduced its trailing twelve month revenue by 12% for each year.
 That's definitely a weaker result than most pre-profit companies report.
-So it's not altogether surprising to see the share price down 13% per year in the same time period.
-This kind of price performance makes us very wary, especially when combined with falling revenue.
+So it's not that strange that the share price dropped 14% per year in that period.
+We don't think this is a particularly promising picture.
 Of course, the poor performance could mean the market has been too severe selling down.
 That can happen.